spdobest/KotlinWorld/README.md

 ## **Collections**
 Array is Mutable and fixed size
-Note : There are 2 types of collections in Kotlin
+Note : There are 2 types of spm.kotlin.world.collections in Kotlin
 1. imMutable Collection - Read Only Operation i.Immutable List - listOf
     ii.Immutable map - mapOf